- 17 Money Saving Hacks: Save $5000 to $8000 a Year

 If you’re paying interest on your credit card(s), you’re doing it all wrong!

-It’s easy to get complacent and to even forget that you’re paying interest if it’s docked by direct debt or added to your debt!
+It’s easy to get complacent and to even forget that you’re paying interest if it’s docked by direct debit or added to your debt!

 Don’t let this happen!